oldrich-s/musicope/README.md

 [Game View][1] is the core of the game.
 It behaves as a completely separate web-page.
 You can therefore start the Game View separately by calling a single URL link such as [thisone][4].

 All the input parameters of the game are served by means of the *GET* parameters.
-The only required parameter is *g_songUrl*.
-Other parameters have their respective default [values][5].
 The current list of all the possible parameters of the Game View can be found [here][3].
-The Game View does not store any data anywhere.
+The only required parameter is *c_songUrl*.
+All the other parameters have their respective default [values][5].
+The Game View does not store any data.
 Everything goes in and out by means of the *GET* parameters.

 All the input *GET* parameters can be theoretically modified during the game play.
 An example of the modification of the input parameters during the game play are the different [keyboard actions][10] currently implemented.
 You can try to hit *up key*, *down key*, *left key*, *right key*, *m*, *h*, *w* and others during the game play and see what happens :).
 Or you can study all the keyboard options [here][10].